BlueBrain/nmodl/docs/CC2023/README.md

 ### Software Requirements

-Any reasonably up-to-date Linux system with Docker should be sufficient.
+Any reasonably up-to-date Linux system with Docker should be sufficient (we recommend Ubuntu 22.04).
 If GPU results are to be reproduced, an up-to-date CUDA (11.0 or newer) should be present.

 ## Benchmarking Instructions